emixary/algorithms-ruby/README.md

 # algorithms-ruby
-the "algorithms" book exercises with Ruby Language
+the "algorithms" (4th edition) book exercises with Ruby Language